F.I.S.T. (film): Plot

 At a loading dock in Cleveland in 1937, supervisor Mr. Gant hires a new worker, Polish American Lincoln Dombrowsky.
-Gant tells Dombrowsky that he will be paid for his regular shift only even if he must work overtime, and that any merchandise he damages will come directly out of his pay.
+Gant tells Dombrowsky that he will only be paid for his regular shift even if he must work overtime, and that any merchandise he damages will come directly out of his pay.
 When Dombrowsky drops a few carts of tomatoes, his pay is docked and another worker is fired for helping him collect the fallen merchandise.
 Resentful of these unfair labor practices, Hungarian-American worker Johnny Kovak leads a riot.
 The laborers go to the office of Boss Andrews, where Kovak believes he negotiates a deal for the workers, only to find out the next day that he and his friend Abe Belkin have been fired.

 Kovak and Belkin are approached by Mike Monahan, who was impressed by their leadership.
 He offers them positions in the Federation of Inter State Truckers (F.I.S.T.), where they will be paid according to how many members they can recruit.
 Kovak is given a car to use while recruiting, which also allows him to meet and soon start dating Lithuanian-American worker Anna Zarinkas.
 Kovak is successfully recruiting new F.I.S.T. members, which attracts attention from business owners.
 When Kovak turns down their offer to recruit new workers to their non-union trucking firms, the shady owners have him physically attacked.
 Kovak rises into a leadership role through his union recruiting, causing competition with hothead F.I.S.T. leader Max Graham.

 Soon Monahan, Kovak and Belkin begin working to get the F.I.S.T. members at Consolidated Trucking covered by a labor agreement.
 When management refuses to deal with them, the F.I.S.T. workers strike.
 They set up camp outside Consolidated Trucking's gates, but are pushed out by strikebreakers and hired security.
 Monahan tries to ram the gates in a truck, but is shot and killed.
 At his funeral, Kovak decides to "get some muscle" and accepts help from Vince Doyle, a local gangster.
 Doyle's men attack trucks trying to make deliveries.
 Local mobsters and the members of F.I.S.T. join forces to storm the gates of Consolidated Trucking.
 The president of Consolidated Trucking finally signs a labor agreement.